codelight-eu/plugin-custom-style-link/README.md

     return $buttons;
 });
 ```
+Every element in the `$buttons` array will create a new selectable button style.
 The `text` parameter is displayed to the user when selecting button styles.
 The `value` parameter is used as the link class.